jundalisay/sp/content/en/material/fallacies/age-universe.md

 In Cartesian Physics, the independence of the spacetime slices proves that the universe is subjective.

 This subjectiveness depends on the aether or 5th Element which works mainly through the aetherspace which binds spacetime, either keeping it static or allowing it to expand.

-The "age" of the universe then depends on this static or expanding state.
+So the "age" of the universe then depends on this static or expanding state.

-Since the aether is the substance of mind, and since it controls the aetherspace which then controls space and time, then it means that **the universe has no single starting point other than the mind that is perceiving that universe**.
+Since the aether is the substance of mind, and since it controls the aetherspace which then controls space and time, then it means that **the universe has no single starting point other than the mind that is perceiving that universe.**.

 <!-- With this idea, we can account for the "age of the universe" asserted by Modern Physics:   -->